Baby Powder Cancer Lawsuit: Ovarian Cancer Linked to Talcum powder and Toxic Asbestos exposure in female consumers

 Attorneys say there are thousands of similar cases in which J&J’s widely-used baby powder products have been called into question.
 Baby powder and talc are still used daily, and not may products have been recalled.
 Thus, the cancer risks are still present.

-There are currently up to 14,000 cases claiming Johnson & Johnson baby powder and Shower to Shower products directly cause ovarian cancer because the talc may contain asbestos—a toxic substance that is known to cause mesothelioma cancer in people exposed for some duration of time.
+There are currently tens of thousands of cases claiming Johnson & Johnson baby powder and Shower to Shower products directly cause ovarian cancer because the talc may contain asbestos—a toxic substance that is known to cause mesothelioma cancer in people exposed for some duration of time.

 Joe Lyon is a highly-rated Cincinnati, Ohio product liability attorney, experienced in litigating mesothelioma and baby powder cancer lawsuit cases nationwide.